When trying to load the repositories with Azure DevOps Git you receive the following error message.

 Azure DevOps Profile Page :

-Here you can review your tenants in the drop-down.
+Here you can review your tenants in the drop-down, make sure you have the right tenant selected.

 (Note: If you do not have multiple tenants, it is possible that your repo type is not git-based.
 Gearset only supports Git repo types, and not other types such as TFVC.
 If your repo is not a Git repo type, you will need to create a new Git-based repo.)